ably/specification/specifications/chat-features.md

         "clientId": "who-sent-the-message",
         "action": "enter",
         "updatedAt": DateTime(),
-        "data": {}, // Whatever the user-provided data is.
-It must be destructured from the internal format we use.
+        "data": { … }, // A presence data object containing any user-provided data.
+The structure of this object is described by CHA-PR2.
         "extras": {
           "headers": {
             "baz": "qux"